John K. Roth: Career

 Roth was a member of the United States Holocaust Memorial Council in Washington, D.C., and he served for many years on the church relations committee at the US Holocaust Memorial Museum.
 In 1998, he was chosen to direct the Center for Advanced Holocaust Studies at the museum, but he was criticized by national conservative media for some of his past writings, which were characterized as insufficiently supportive of Israel.
 The academic community largely rallied to his defense and the museum's council voted overwhelmingly to reaffirm his selection, condemning the criticism as "character assassination", but he withdrew from the position.

 Roth is a former chair of the California Council for the Humanities and trustee of Humanities Washington, both affiliates of the National Endowment for the Humanities.
 From 2010 to 2015, he served on the board of the Federation of State Humanities Councils, chairing that board from 2011 to 2013.
 In addition, Roth chairs the reading committee for the Elie Wiesel Essay Prize in Ethics and is currently active on the editorial boards of the International Journal for Philosophy of Religion, American Journal of Theology & Philosophy, and Holocaust and Genocide Studies.
 He also is editor of the Issues in Philosophy Series and the Holocaust and Genocide Studies Series published by Paragon House and the Stephen S. Weinstein Series in Post-Holocaust Studies, published by the University of Washington Press.

+Roth was involved in a controversy when he wrote in a 1988 op-ed comparing the Israeli right's proposal to expel Palestinians to Nazi policies, suggesting that just as "Kristallnacht happened because a political state decided to be rid of people unwanted within its borders", the same impulse could lead to atrocities committed by Israel.